 While Making Tax Digital hasn’t been fully introduced yet, it has been looming over small business owners for years.

 This year, you’re able to sign up to the government’s pilot of the scheme ahead of its introduction in 2020.
 While it may feel like an extra burden to get used to the new system, it might be worth familiarising yourself with it before its use becomes compulsory.

 If your business employs any staff, there are a couple of changes that could eat into your profits.

 Firstly, the National Living Wage rose to £7.83 from £7.50 at the start of this tax year.
-If you need to notify staff of this change, try our notification of National Minimum and Living Wage change letter template.

 The second thing to be aware of is pensions.
 Again, this change came in in April, and you’re now obliged to pay a 2 per cent contribution to your employees’ pensions.
 This is up from 1 per cent last year, and will rise again to 3 per cent in 2019.

 Want to know more?
 Check out our full article on 2018’s employment law changes

 IR35 remains a cause for concern for many small businesses.